design-juspay/Blend-v1/memory-bank/activeContext.md

 - Application of DRY principles across the codebase

 ### Recent Changes

+#### ButtonGroup Component
+- Implemented fully modular ButtonGroup component that works with existing Button components
+- Added support for different layouts (stacked and non-stacked)
+- Implemented three modes for button type handling (singlePrimary, allSecondary, noTransform)
+- Created proper token structure referencing foundationToken for spacing and border radius
+- Applied DRY principles by extracting utility functions for button position and type transformation
+- Created a comprehensive demo showcasing all variations and combinations
+- Removed unnecessary memoization to simplify the codebase
+- Fixed TypeScript and linting errors for a clean build

 #### Breadcrumb Component
 - Implemented fully modular Breadcrumb component with separate BreadcrumbItem